 And it is the integrity of this very notion of academia that we wish to preserve.
 So let Sarah Schulman spew her hateful, misguided rhetoric; all we ask is that you do not afford her the legitimacy that so inextricably accompanies academic sponsorship.

-Ethan J. Herenstein and Blair Hart Newman, who contributed to this piece, are members of the board of TorchPAC, the pro-Israel political organization at New York University.
+Blair Hart Newman is a member of the board of TorchPAC, the pro-Israel political organization at New York University.